mabindy/pythonwork/PyGPT/README.txt

 You must install gpt4free to get this to work.
-You can install it by running "pip install -U g4f" in CMD.
+You can install it by running "pip install -U g4f" in Command Prompt.
+PyGPT is still buggy and isn't very fast but it works in its current state.